 Students who write an essay describing what they learned and how they were impacted by travel could earn a scholarship of up to $1,500.00 USD!
 The other top four essay entries will also receive a cash scholarship of $1,000.00 USD!
 The SYTA Youth Foundation offers scholarships to students who use their creativity to compose an article or speech that illustrates a student travel experience.

-Congratulations to Samira Cisneros, ISM International Academy, Ecuador for being named the 2021 World Is a Classroom Essay Contest Winner.
+Congratulations to Romal Mitr, Quarry Lane School, California for being named the 2022 World Is a Classroom Essay Contest Winner.

-All winners and finalist's essays are featured in Teach & Travel magazine.
+All winners and finalist's essays will be featured in Teach & Travel magazine.
 Click the finalist's names to read their award-winning essays.